Recently in Real Estate Category

 The point of immediate failure was the loans associated with real estate, and so I'm going to focus there for this article.
 It wasn't buyer cash, or the price of housing.
 You can do anything you want with your cash, and the worst thing that can happen is that you don't have it for something else.
 If the day after you buy a million dollar property for cash, the market collapses and it's suddenly only worth fifty cents, you've still got that property, you just don't have the million dollars for other uses.
 Whatever the purpose it was going to be used for, it can still be used for.
 There are no issues with being unable to make monthly payments, no need to refinance when you're upside down because you can't make those payments, and you're not on the hook for money you probably don't have and can't get by selling the property.
 That's part of money management for adults.
 But for loans, you're making payments on existing debt with money you are theoretically going to earn in the future.
 The most critical factor is not the immediate payment.
 It's the cost of that money - the interest on the loan and the initial costs to procure that loan.
 Some people still don't understand that these are not the same thing.
 People tried to pretend that the real cost of the money didn't matter, only the monthly cash flow - until the real cost of the money rose up and bit millions of people in denial.
 It was the money for debt service that gave people difficulty, and the inability to pay the real cost of that money that financially crippled the vast majority of those that got hurt, and those who are going to get hurt in the coming months.

 If I had to look at one place to stop future problems like this before they start, it would be in the loan.
-One area alone won't stop abuse, but the loan is by far the most important.
+One area alone won't completely stop abuse, but the loan is by far the most important.
 How many people would be in difficulty today if lenders had been unwilling to make the loan?
 That real estate agent can preach for months about how great this house is, Mr. and Ms. Wannabe Homeowner can pine for it all they want, and Mr. and Ms. Seller can proselytize about how wonderful an investment the property is.
 The fact remains that if the buyers cannot qualify for a loan large enough to buy the property (in combination with their cash on hand), it's not going to happen for those buyers at that price.
 If they've got the price in cash, there isn't a problem.
 As I said, the worst that can happen is that they don't have that cash for something else.

 The entire lending process was so skewed that it's difficult to communicate to someone who's not a professional in the field.
 Let me start by describing three of the leading poster children loans that led to the housing meltdown.